Bringing you the latest news & resources in eye health

-However, these lenses are being used more frequently as a primary vision correction procedure for people in the 55+ age range, as they would not benefit from laser eye surgery to free them from glasses.
+However, these lenses are being used more frequently as a primary vision correction procedure for people in the 55+ age range, as they are less likely to be suitable for laser eye surgery.

 The job of the eye’s natural lens is to focus on whatever distance a person is looking at – say, from gazing at a clock on a distant wall and then immediately back to a newspaper.
 If the lens is doing its job properly, this will be a seamless transition.